TannerAWilliams/used-car-recommendation/README.rst

 ====================
 Used Car Recommendar
 ====================
-Website for recommending used cars to you based on user's criteria
+Website for recommending used cars to based on user's criteria
 ------------------------------------------------------------------

 Backlog